mahmed1987/GIthubExplorer/Readme.md

 1. The new SplashScreen API wasn't integrated , as a result of which the SplashScreen is shown on cold and warm starts.
 If I would integrate the new SplashScreen API the SplashScreen would only appear on cold starts.

+2. The RepositoryDetails screen doesn't work well in Landscape orientation.

 This application takes the approach of extreme code isolation by distributing various components of the application in modules.
 The following modules together make the application